 The calorie expenditure rate is a function of speed and weight.
-The faster you go, the more calories you burn per minute, but running also requires more energy to sustain than walking.
-If you’re just starting on your fitness journey and looking for something that will help you lose some weight, walking is likely the best option for long-term success.
+The faster you go, the more calories you burn per minute, but running also requires more energy than walking.
+Walking is likely the best option for long-term success if you’re starting your fitness journey and looking for something to help you lose weight.

 If you have some experience with exercise and are looking for ways to challenge yourself without risking injury or burnout from hitting too hard too soon, running may be an excellent choice for your workout routine!

 The calories burned are also related to your body mass, so a larger person will burn more calories doing either activity.

 Additionally, calorie burn is related to how fast you are going (in terms of your speed), so if you walk faster or run faster, the rate at which your body uses energy (calories) will also increase.

 How to walk or run for weight loss?